Pepper & Carrot AI-powered flipbook · Part 2 — Setting Up a Local AI Dev Stack: Postgres, Ollama, and a Project That Type-Checks

 The Project Skeleton, at a Glance

-Before any cd backend or cp .env.example .env, a one-screen orientation to what’s on disk.
-From the next section onward, the post will start cd-ing into specific subdirectories and editing specific files — and that’s a lot less confusing once you’ve seen the whole layout once.
+Before any cd backend or cp .env.example .env, here’s a one-screen orientation to what’s on disk.
+From the next section onward, the post starts cd-ing into specific subdirectories and editing specific files, and that’s a lot less confusing once you’ve seen the whole layout once.

 1